-National Parks Pass: I received a National Park Pass from a sweet friend this year and it’s been one of our favorite gifts ever.
-I don’t know if we can ever go a year without a pass again.
+National Parks Pass: I received a National Park Pass from a sweet friend a few years ago and it was one of our favorite gifts ever.
+I don’t think we have gone a year without a pass since then.
 It’s been wonderful to be able to explore the world around us.
 Many state park passes are also available for purchase.

-Annual Passes: We received Zoo passes a few years in a row and we loved that we could go visit the animals any time we wanted.
+Annual Passes: We received Zoo passes from Doug’s parents when our kids were younger and we loved that we could go visit the animals any time we wanted.
 Having a pass gave us the freedom to visit the Zoo whether we had all day or only a couple hours to spend.

-Other Annual Pass ideas: Amusement Parks, Museum, Aquarium, Water Parks, Botanical Gardens, Local Attractions
+Other Annual Pass ideas: Amusement Parks, Museums, Aquarium, Water Parks, Botanical Gardens

 Local Tourist Attractions: Hot Air Balloon rides, Indoor Sky Diving, Race Car driving, Helicopter rides, Indoor Surfing, Skiing, Ice Skating, Rock Climbing.
-See what’s offered in their area.
+See what’s offered in their area for best gift giving.

 Concerts or Sports Events: Sometimes these events sell out quickly, so when you find one you want to purchase keep an eye on when it goes on sale to the public and purchase it as quickly as you can.

-Lessons: Has your loved one always wanted to learn to do something new?
+Lessons: Have your loved ones always wanted to learn to do something new?
 Give them a lesson or a series of lessons such as – Art classes, Horseback riding, Golf lessons, Cooking class, Musical instrument, Dance class, Painting class, Sewing class

 Team Sports: Kid’s sports teams can be expensive to join and participate in so why not help the parents out and give a season enrollment to participate in a team sport like soccer, baseball, football, swim team, even hockey.
 Or give something related to that sport that they would have to purchase anyway.